 Exams will contain some T/F and multiple choice questions.
-Each exam will also have 2-5 short answer/short essay type questions, 20-25 "visual" questions, and perhaps a few questions involving maps.
+Each exam will also have 2-5 short answer/short essay type questions, 20-25 "visual" questions, some questions will involve maps (of course - this is a geography class!).
 The first exam will cover material discussed since the beginning of the course.
 The second exam will cover only material discussed since the first exam.
 The final exam is comprehensive but stresses material covered since the second exam.
 Material from both the lecture and (to a lesser extent) the book and web page will be covered on exams.
-Only the essay and map portions of the exams will be returned to the students.
-A computer-derived answer sheet will also be returned, detailing the student's responses to the objective questions, and providing a list of the correct responses.
+The essay and map portions of the exams will be returned to the students, as well as the computer-derived answer sheet, which details the student's responses to the objective questions and provides a list of the correct responses.
 Keys to all exams will available in the professor's office, and students may look over any and all of their exams during office hours.
-If you miss the first or second exam, you will normally be assigned, for the missed exam, the average grade from your other two exams - provided you have a valid excuse.
+If you miss the first or second exam, you will normally be assigned, for the missed exam, the average grade from your other two exams - but ONLY provided that you have a valid excuse.
 Make-up exams are rarely given, and are generally only allowed in cases where a doctor's excuse is presented or if the student discusses their particular dilemma with the professor well before the exam date.
 If an exam is missed due to a family funeral, a newspaper obituary (with the date of the newspaper issue clearly shown) must be presented to the instructor within five class days of the missed exam or the student will receive a grade of zero for the exam.

 There are also two quizzes during the course of the semester.
 Each will be given during the last 20 minutes of lecture.
 Quiz #1 will be involve naming all the counties of Michigan on a county outline map.
 Quiz #2 will be similar to the first, except that identification will involve major cities, rivers, lakes, bays, islands and landforms.
-For each quiz, the percentage of correct answers will be determined and then halved, to arrive at a final grade out of 50 possible.
+For each quiz, the number of correct answers will be determined and then that score will be adjusted, to arrive at a final grade out of 40 ( $1^{st}$ quiz) or 60 ( $2^{nd}$ quiz).
 There are no secrets as to what is on the quizzes.
 Here's what you can expect:

 QUIZ 1: You will be given a blank county outline map of Michigan and will be expected to fill in the name of each of Michigan's 83 counties (names are not provided, spelling must be "very close" to be judged correct).
+40 points possible.

-QUIZ 2: You will be given several blank maps of Michigan, and will be expected to fill in or identify on the map the following physical and cultural features:
+QUIZ 2: You will be given several blank maps of Michigan, and will be expected to fill in or identify physical and cultural features on the map.
+60 points possible.

-RIVERS: Presque Isle, Ontonogan, Sturgeon (TWO of them, both in the UP), Michigamme, Menominee, Escanaba, Tahquamenon, Manistique, St. Joseph, Kalamazoo, Grand, Muskegon, Manistee, St. Marys, St. Clair, Detroit, Pere Marquette, Thunder Bay, Au Sable, Rifle, Tittabawassee, Shiawassee, Flint, Cass, Saginaw, Huron, Raisin, Black (the one in Sanilac County).
+RIVERS: Presque Isle, Ontonogan, Sturgeon (there are TWO of them, both in the UP; you need only find one), Michigamme, Menominee, Escanaba, Tahquamenon, Manistique, St. Joseph, Kalamazoo, Grand, Muskegon, Manistee, St. Marys, St. Clair, Detroit, Pere Marquette, Thunder Bay, Au Sable, Rifle, Tittabawassee, Shiawassee, Flint, Cass, Saginaw, Huron, Raisin, Black (the one in Sanilac County).
 The rivers are drawn on the map and the names are given; the student must match the correct number to the correct river.